-UNU-IAS, RMIT Science Communication Course Elective in the Masters in Sustainability Date: 30 October - 9 November 2017
+Science Communication Course Elective in the UNU-IAS Masters in Sustainability 9-24 October 2018

 Course Coordinator: Brendan F.D.
-Barrett, Senior Lecturer, RMIT University
+Barrett, Specially Appointed Professor, Center for the Study of CoDesign, Osaka University

-Rationale for the Course:

-Science communication is a contentious topic that covers a spectrum of issues from factual dissemination of scientific research to new models of public engagement.
+Rationale for the Course: Science communication is a contentious subject area that covers a spectrum of concerns from the factual dissemination of scientific research to new models of public engagement.

-We live in a time when public understanding of complex problems is of unprecedented value for our individual and collective welfare.
-But we also recognize that the proportion of decisions made - by individuals and by society - based on the effective use of scientific information is shockingly small.
+We live in a time when public understanding of complex social and environmental problems is of unprecedented value for our individual and collective welfare.
+We also recognize that the proportion of decisions made - by individuals and by society - based on the effective use of scientific information is shockingly small.